o-/AllYourCpuAreBelongToUs/presentation.md

 ### Benefits
 * Targeting specific cache lines leads to a more effective attack.
-* Minimal required assumptions about the runnin processes since LLC is shared by multiple processors.
+* Minimal required assumptions about the running processes since LLC is shared by multiple processors.

 ---